pbiernat/ripr/README.md

     return self.mu.reg_read(UC_X86_REG_EAX)
 ```

-Of course you will have to make sure Endianness is correct.
+Of course you will have to make sure endianness is correct.
 Recommend looking into the struct package.

 ### Code Structure